-Mr. Tan has made presentations and served as a guest speaker for legal and business seminars on bank finance, FDI in China and legal education, organized by, among others, PERE - Asia Summit, PERE - Japan Forum, PERE - North America Forum, US Real Estate Opportunity & Private Fund Investing Forum, State Bar of Texas, Bank of America, Southern Methodist University Law Center, Southern Methodist University School of Business, Institute of International Research, Asia Law and Practice, Euromoney, China Law & Practice, Pacific Rim Forum, Dallas Greater Chamber, Global Business Risk Forum, and Institutional Real Estate, Inc.
+Mr. Tan has made presentations and served as a guest speaker and panelist for legal and business seminars on bank finance, FDI and legal education, organized by, among others, PERE - Asia Summit, PERE - Japan Forum, PERE - North America Forum, Private Equity International - Global Alternative Investment Forum Japan, Privcap, US Real Estate Opportunity & Private Fund Investing Forum, FFA New York - Global Fund Finance Symposium, State Bar of Texas, Bank of America, Bank of Tokyo-Mitsubishi UFJ, Sumitomo Mitsui Banking Corporation, Southern Methodist University Law Center, Southern Methodist University School of Business, Texas A&M University School of Law, Institute of International Research, Asia Law and Practice, Euromoney, China Law & Practice, Pacific Rim Forum, Dallas Greater Chamber, Global Business Risk Forum, Institutional Real Estate, Inc., and Strafford Publications.

-More than $30 billion of subscription and capital commitment secured, asset pool, unsecured, and letter of credit reimbursement credit facilities to private equity funds, including Aetos Capital Asia, ARCH Capital - TRG Asian Partners, Brookfield Real Estate, Carlyle Asia, Carlyle Europe, Cherokee Real Estate, Capital Trust, Colony Capital, CVI Global, Deerfield Capital, Doran Capital, Evergreen Real Estate Partners, Fillmore East, First Reserve, Five Mile Capital, Fortress, Gaw Capital, Grove International Partners, Goldman Sachs Developing Markets, Guggenheim Structure Real Estate, Hampshire Capital, Hearthstone, Invesco Asia Real Estate, JPMorgan Asian Infrastructure, Lazard, LaSalle Asia, LaSalle Japan Logistics, MGPA Asia, Morgan Stanley Real Estate Funds, Museum Tower, Pramerica Real Estate, Prologis China Logistics Venture, Rockpoint Group, Secured Capital Japan, Soros Real Estate Investors, Triseas Korea, Westbrook Real Estate Partners, Windsor, and Whitehall Global Real Estate.
+More than $36 billion of subscription and capital commitment secured, asset pool, unsecured, and letter of credit reimbursement credit facilities to private equity funds, including Aetos Capital Asia, AEW Asia, AG Asia, ARA Asia Dragon, ARCH Capital - TRG Asian Partners, Brookfield Infrastructure, Brookfield Real Estate, Carlyle Asia, Carlyle Europe, Century Bridge China, Cherokee Real Estate, Capital Trust, Colony Capital, CVI Global, Cypress Acquisition Partners Retail Fund, Deerfield Capital, Doran Capital, Evergreen Real Estate Partners, Fillmore East, First Reserve, Five Mile Capital, Fortress, Gaw Capital, Grove International Partners, GLP China Logistics, Goldman Sachs Developing Markets, Guggenheim Structure Real Estate, Hampshire Capital, Hearthstone, Hines Brazil, Invesco Asia Real Estate, Iron Point, JPMorgan Asian Infrastructure, Lazard, LaSalle Asia, LaSalle Japan Logistics, MGPA Asia, Morgan Stanley Real Estate Funds, Pacific Equity Partners, Pramerica Real Estate, Prologis China Logistics Venture, Prudential, Real Estate Capital Asia Partners, Rockpoint Group, Secured Capital Japan, Star Asia, Soros Real Estate Investors, Triseas Korea, Westbrook Real Estate Partners, Windsor, Whitehall Global Real Estate and Wolff Real Estate.